JackieGanyo/datafun-06-eda/README.md

 #### Step 1.
 Data Acquisition

-Load the data into a pandas DataFrame.
-Use the pd read functions such as pd.read_csv() or pd.read_excel() as appropriate.
-To read from the Seaborn dataset, we'll use sns.load_dataset() function and pass in the 'iris' (the name without .csv) to populate our DataFrame.
+ To read from the Seaborn dataset, we'll use sns.load_dataset() function and pass in the 'healthexp' (the name without .csv) to populate the DataFrame.

 Jupyter Notebook / Python cell example:

-Load the dataset into a pandas DataFrame - adjust this process for your custom data df = sns.load_dataset('iris')
+Load the dataset into a pandas DataFrame - adjust this process for your custom data df = sns.load_dataset('healthexp')

 Inspect first rows of the DataFrame print(df.head())